d-val-r/Bitcoin-Hack-Data-Analysis/README.md

 (charter.ipynb).
 The graphs are saved in this Jupyter notebook and can be viewed in the browser by clicking on the file and scrolling down to the output.

 # Results
-The resultant charts show that various metadata in malicious blocks displays irregular patterns when compared to legitimate transactions.
-However, not all metadata indicates any sort of outlier.
+The resultant charts show that various metadata in malicious blocks display irregular patterns when compared to legitimate transactions.
+However, not all metadata indicate any sort of outlier.
 Several of the graphs show that there is no meaningful change in certain metadata between legitimate and illegitimate blocks.